ansyblenetwork/sdg/_posts/2020-11-02-temperament-fudging-consonances.md

 $$\frac{4}{5} = \frac{2^6}{\tilde 3^4}.$$

-This means that major thirds sound as they should, but that the perfect fifth is replaced by a tempered fifth.
+This means that major thirds sound as they should, but also that the perfect fifth is replaced by a tempered fifth.
 However, the error in $$\tilde 3$$ is essentially the fourth root of the error for the major third in Pythagorean tuning, which is acceptable.